 Obviously I need to have some method to choose which addons will be presented in the Quakestarter menus.

 Any set of criteria is going to be flawed.
 There would be many different possible approaches to this – maybe just “stuff I like”, or best-of picks from certain reviewers, or award-winning releases.
-In this case though I’ve tried to include as many as possible of the best classic and must-play releases by using the ratings at Quaddicted.
+In the category “The Latest Greatest”, the picks are purely my judgement about which recent releases are “high profile”.
+Beyond that category though, my approach to identifying the best classic and must-play releases is to use the ratings at Quaddicted.

 Note that the Bayesian average shown on the main Quaddicted listing page is different from the raw average shown on each individual release page.
 The Bayesian average tends to push a rating closer to middle-of-the-road if it has a small number of ratings.
 So to get a good overall Bayesian average rating for an item, either you need to have a lot of users give it a good rating, or a smaller number of users give it a great rating.